 - Old garden decor: Items left out can break down and potentially contaminate the soil.

 Clearing out winter debris is more than just tidying up.
 It’s a proactive step in preventing potential pest problems and protecting the overall health of your lawn and the soil beneath it.
-It sets the stage for a healthier growing season by removing the places where unwanted guests like to hide and multiply.

 Enhancing Curb Appeal Through Cleanliness